 - E email@example.com

-- A mainstream independent school for pupils aged from 8 to 19
+- An independent school for boys and girls aged from 8 to 19.

 - Boarding: Yes